-8. Allocated Sites
+6. Allocated Sites

-- 8.1.
-In addition to supply from current permissions, the Bournemouth, Christchurch, Poole and Dorset Mineral Sites Plan 2019 (MSP) allocated (via Policy MS-1: Production of Sand and Gravel) 7 new sites or extensions, as shown in Table 3A below. - 8.2.
+- 6.1.
+In addition to supply from current permissions, the Bournemouth, Christchurch, Poole and Dorset Mineral Sites Plan 2019 (MSP) allocated (via Policy MS-1: Production of Sand and Gravel) 7 new sites or extensions, as shown in Table 3A below. - 6.2.
 The policy states that these sites will be permitted, provided they meet certain criteria.
 Of these 7 allocations, one (AG3 Tatchell's Quarry Extension) has already been permitted, although to date the permission has not been implemented.
-No applications have yet been submitted for any f the other allocations.
+No applications have yet been submitted for any of the other allocations, although some sites are under investigation.